 • In a pot on the stove over med. heat put butter, chicken cut into bite size pieces (if you use rotisserie or canned chicken skip this and add chicken when you add cream of chicken), and onions, cook for a few minutes to soften onions and cook chicken pcs on the outside.

-• Add all other vegetables and stir.
+• Add all bite size vegetables and stir.

 • Add in chicken stock and cream of chicken soup, mix well with vegetables.